intact-portal/intact-portal-documentation/help/faq/usage.md

 ![image](https://user-images.githubusercontent.com/77560653/132333470-954b0af3-25e7-4ab2-9f88-68614133307a.png)

 IntAct results can be found in Molecular Interactions cluster.
-Press on the link to access the data in IntAct
+Press on the link to access the data in IntAct:

 ![image](https://user-images.githubusercontent.com/77560653/132332515-acd7ff82-bdea-427c-9581-88f8a2eeab2c.png)

 ## How do I find if there are interactions involving a specific domain or region in my protein of interest?

 IntAct annotates the binding region of interacting proteins at the feature level.
 Allowing the users to query for binding regions using InterPro accession numbers is still a work in progress.

 ## How do I find interactions affected by variant or mutant forms of my protein?

 Interactions affected by mutations can be visualized by selecting the “Affected by Mutation” option found on the left side of the network view.
-Alternatively, you can download the “Mutations” dataset [here](https://www.ebi.ac.uk/intact/download#dataset_files)
+Alternatively, you can download the “Mutations” dataset [here](https://www.ebi.ac.uk/intact/download#dataset_files).

 ![image](https://user-images.githubusercontent.com/77560653/132435272-dbd69e4a-38c6-45ce-90b2-aef6793a421c.png)

 ## Does IntAct record isoform-specific interactions?

 Yes, IntAct curators stringently specify the protein isoform or the pro-chain as mentioned by the authors by using appropriate UniProtKB accession number.
-You can query using UniProtKB for the isoforms or make use of auto-suggestion option in the quick search mode
+You can query using UniProtKB for the isoforms or make use of auto-suggestion option in the quick search mode.

 ![image](https://user-images.githubusercontent.com/77560653/132434908-58a995f3-875c-445c-bccd-57c679d6c393.png)